 LLB, University of Auckland 1983

-Throughout secondary school and Varsity, I worked a variety of holiday jobs, from working on the wharves to driving trucks, and working as a courier for the Education Department.
+Throughout secondary school and Varsity, I worked a variety of holiday jobs, working on the wharves, driving trucks, working as a brush hand for a large commercial parking company, and working as a courier for the Education Department.
 Anything for a dollar, and I would like to think those jobs helped me develop as a person, and the experience I gained continues to help me relate well to others in all walks of life.

 Apart from family, outside of work I have wide sporting interests, particularly soccer.
-I played 17 seasons in the National League for North Shore, and was lucky enough to have won with that club the National League Chatham Cup and Air New Zealand Cup.
-I represented Auckland at all levels and New Zealand at indoor football.
+I played 17 seasons in the National League for North Shore, and was lucky enough to win with that club the National League, Chatham Cup and Air New Zealand Cup.
+I represented Auckland at all levels, New Zealand Secondary Schools and New Zealand at indoor football.

-I have also coached all levels, both men and women.
+I have also coached at all levels, junior, senior and representative, both men and women.
 The women are the most rewarding to coach.

 I love contact sports, particularly league and rugby, and more latterly I have become interested in American Football.